EnhancedNetwork/TOHE-Docs/AboutUs.md

 ## Website Assistant

-[**Pyro**](https://sites.google.com/view/pyro0tv)：<font color=#49e6ac>Website Assistant & Moderator</font>
+[**Pyro**](https://sites.google.com/view/notpyro404)：<font color=#49e6ac>Website Assistant & Moderator</font>
 <details>
 <summary><b><font color=gray>About Me</font></b></summary>

-I'm also mostly known online as Pyro0TV.
+I'm also mostly known online as NotPyro404 (Prior: Pyro0TV).
 I am a Moderator in the TOHE Discord, aswell as the Website Assistant for tohre.dev.
-If you want to see some stuff that I'm working on, you can check out my Google Site by clicking [Here](https://sites.google.com/view/pyro0tv), or clicking my name. <span style="background-image: linear-gradient(to right, red, orange, yellow, green, blue, indigo, violet); -webkit-background-clip: text; color: transparent;"> Have a Good Day! </span>
+If you want to see some stuff that I'm working on, you can check out my Google Site by clicking [Here](https://sites.google.com/view/notpyro404), or clicking my name. <span style="background-image: linear-gradient(to right, red, orange, yellow, green, blue, indigo, violet); -webkit-background-clip: text; color: transparent;"> Have a Good Day! </span>
 </details>

 ---